rebcabin/tangledown/README.md

 [Donald Knuth](http://amturing.acm.org/award_winners/knuth_1013846.cfm) invented Literate Programming so that he could both write _about_ [MetaFont](https://en.wikipedia.org/wiki/Metafont) and [TeX](https://texfaq.org/FAQ-lit) and _implement_ them in the same place.
 These are two of the most important computer programs ever written.
 Their longevity and quality testify to the viability of Literate Programming.

-## Tangledown is Here, Inside, README.md
+## TANGLEDOWN IS HERE, INSIDE THIS README.md

 ***Tangledown*** is the tool that rearranges code from any Markdown file into executable order.
 This here document, README.md, the one you're reading right now, is the Literate Program for Tangledown.